 Information for incoming international students

 Make sure to arrange your accommodation before arriving in the Netherlands, as you are officially required to register a valid Dutch address within 5 days after arrival in the Netherlands.
 Registering a valid Dutch address at the local municipality is a legal obligation for all who intend to stay in the Netherlands for 4 months or more, irrespective of nationality or purpose of stay.
-A valid and registered address allows you to obtain a BSN (Citizen Service Number), which is needed to interact with Dutch authorities.
+A valid and registered address allows you to obtain a BSN (Citizen Service Number), which is needed to interact with Dutch authorities and opening a Dutch bank account.

-You can optain a BSN by registering at the Municipality of the city your valid Dutch address is located.
+You can obtain a BSN by registering at the Municipality of the city your valid Dutch address is located.

 TU Delft suggests three ways to arrange accommodation.
 See below for information on each of these options.